 Easy Repair and Maintenance of Dental Sealants

-If your dentist or hygienist notices that your dental sealants have become worn or chipped the problem can be easily addressed.
+One of the greatest benefits of dental sealants is that should they become worn or chipped, the problem can be addressed quite easily.
 Your dentist will simply add more sealant, as necessary, to ensure proper protection against cavities and tooth decay.

 Dental Sealants Are Often Covered by Insurance

 Since dental sealants offer excellent protection against cavities, many health insurance providers will cover the cost of dental sealants.
-Check your personal insurance coverage or ask us about Country Dental’s HealthSmart Financial Services to help offset the costs of any of your dental treatment plans.
+Check your personal insurance coverage or ask us about Country Dental’s financing options through PayBright to help offset the costs of any of your dental treatment plans.

 Check out our dental sealants page to learn more including who should get dental sealants, how dental sealants are applied to teeth, and how long dental sealants last.